nellore/docs.rail.bio/docs/installation.md

 curl http://verve.webfactional.com/rail -o $INSTALLER; python2 $INSTALLER -m || true;
 rm -f $INSTALLER)
 ```
-at a Bash prompt.
+in a Unix shell (which you open by running the `Terminal` app).
 Otherwise, download the latest version of Rail-RNA [here](https://github.com/nellore/rail/raw/master/releases/install_rail-rna-0.1.9a).
 If for some reason you need an older version `V`, you can visit [the `releases` subdirectory](https://github.com/nellore/rail/tree/master/releases) of the repo, click on the file `install-rail-rna-V`, and click the `Raw` button to download it.

-The file you download will be in the format `install-rail-rna-V`, where `V` is the version you downloaded.
-In a Unix shell (which you open by running the `Terminal` app), navigate to the directory in which you downloaded the installer.
+The file you download will be in the format `install-rail-rna-V`.
+In a Unix shell, navigate to the directory in which you downloaded the installer.
 This typically means entering `cd ~/Downloads`.
 Now enter `chmod +x install-rail-rna-V` to make the installer executable.

 ### Options